Lactase persistence: Genetics

 Other alleles associated with lactase persistence have been identified: G/C*-14010, C/G*-13907, and T/G*-13915.
 This variant is described as part of a compound allele with T/C*3712 in.
 These three variants are widespread in some populations.
 Rare variants were reported in a few studies, like the G/A*14107 in the Xhosa and the Fulani (from Mali); the C/T*13906 in the Fulani (from Mali).

 Lactase-persistence alleles vary in their geographic distributions.
-Within European and populations of European ancestry, they are almost entirely correlated with the presence of the −13,910 C/T mutation in the enhancer region of the lactase gene (LCT).
+Within European and populations of European ancestry, they are almost entirely correlated with the presence of the −13,910 C/T variant in the enhancer region of the lactase gene (LCT).

 This differs from lactase persistence allelic distributions in the rest of the world, particularly in Africa and in the Middle East, where several alleles coexist.

 The T/G*-13915 allele is found mostly in populations from East and North Africa and the Middle East.
 The allele G/C*-14010 was identified in East Africa.
 The C/G*13907 allele was described in Sudan and Ethiopia.
 The "European" allele T*13910 allele is also found in some populations from Africa, including the Fulani (from Mali, Sudan, and Cameroon) and the Khoe from South Africa.
 This allele has also been found in Central Asia.

 It is not known how exactly the different variants described above regulate LCT expression.
-None of the mutations so far identified have been shown to be exclusively causal for lactase persistence, and it is possible that there are more alleles to be discovered.
+None of the variants so far identified have been shown to be exclusively causal for lactase persistence, and it is possible that there are more alleles to be discovered.
 If we focus on the "European variant", the position −13910 has an enhancer function on the lactase promoter (the promoter facilitates the transcription of the LCT gene).
-T−13910 is a greater enhancer than C−13910, so this mutation is thought to be responsible for the differences in lactase expression, although not enough evidence is found to prove that lactase persistence is only caused by C−13910→T−13910.
+T−13910 is a greater enhancer than C−13910, so this variant is thought to be responsible for the differences in lactase expression, although not enough evidence is found to prove that lactase persistence is only caused by C−13910→T−13910.

 In addition, it was shown in one study involving a Finnish population that the lactase gene has a higher expression when G−22018 is combined with T-13910.